Back to Reputation Management

 Gutted to hear the burger missed the mark – that's one of our most popular dishes, so this isn't the standard we aim for, genuinely.
 I've flagged it with the kitchen, and we're tightening up consistency checks, especially during busy service.
 Glad the chips delivered at least!
 If you fancy giving the burger another go, let us know and we'll make sure it's done properly.

 Why it works: It doesn't dismiss the complaint or get precious about the food.
-It acknowledges the specific dish, shows the kitchen has been told, and the "glad the chips delivered" line shows you actually read the review rather than just copying a template.
+It acknowledges the specific dish, shows the kitchen has been told, and that "glad the chips delivered" line really proves you read the whole review, not just copied a template.

 How to personalise: Mention the specific dish by name, always.
 If you've made an actual change (new cooking process, different supplier), mention it.